ZoeMacf/perfect-fit/README.md

 2. From here I clicked 'New' and created a new app.
 3. perfect-fit was chosen as the app name and region set to EU, finally I clicked 'Create app'
 4. In the 'Settings' tab and from here I located the section 'Config Vars' and clicked 'Reveal Config Vars'
+5. Ensure that within the settings.py file the DEBUG has been set to False
-5. From here you can add your environment variables for your Database, Secret Key, CollecStatic, Cloudinary Database, Stripe Public Key, Stripe Private Key and Webhook Secret.
+6. From here you can add your environment variables for your Database, Secret Key, CollecStatic, Cloudinary Database, Stripe Public Key, Stripe Private Key and Webhook Secret.
-6. After this has been done navigate to the 'Deploy' tab and under 'Deployment Method' click on 'GitHub'.
+7. After this has been done navigate to the 'Deploy' tab and under 'Deployment Method' click on 'GitHub'.
-7. Locate the repository from GitHub and paste the link here and click 'Connect'.
+8. Locate the repository from GitHub and paste the link here and click 'Connect'.
-8. Ensure that the selected branch is 'main branch' before clicking to Deploy.
+9. Ensure that the selected branch is 'main branch' before clicking to Deploy.
-9. Once the build is finished there should be a message saying 'Your app was successfully deployed' with a 'View' button.
+10. Once the build is finished there should be a message saying 'Your app was successfully deployed' with a 'View' button.

 ### Site Content